Acton

 Acton Web019 Acton Web020

-Four faces of the naively-decorated Norman font.
+Four faces of the naively-decorated probably Norman font.
 Standing figures and stylised decoration sit beneath rounded arcade mouldings.
-It is certainly crude, somewhat stylistically similar to the other carved stones in the church accordingly dates perhaps from the eleventh century rather than the twelfth.
-Itsi a familar story for ancient fonts but this was used as a pig trough on a local farm.
+It is certainly crude, somewhat stylistically similar to the other carved stones in the church and if it Norman it is probably from the eleventh century rather than the twelfth century.
+It is a familiar story for ancient fonts that this was used as a pig trough on a local farm.
 Then it served as a flower bowl in nearby Dorfold Hall until 1897!

 Acton Web007